jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 **Within 15 minutes:** I can feel my mind start to zone in on the task at hand.
 I also begin to notice a slight uptick in focus and concentration.
 This might be placebo, many of the ingredients increase acetylcholine and that causes increased blood flow and heightened concentration.
 So it's likely not in my head.

-**Within 1 hour:**&nbsp; Every ingredient in Gorillia Mind Smooth is at peak concentration in my blood stream.
+**Within 1 hour:**  Every ingredient in Gorillia Mind Smooth is at peak concentration in my blood stream.
 It's at this point that I generally feel in a great mood.
 The mood enhancement is one of the least discussed aspects of any nootropic supplement, and this one Gorilla Mind Rush is a great pick-me-up.

 **After 6-8 hours:** I slowly return to my baseline state.
-And I mean slow.&nbsp; It’s a smooth transition since there’s no chance of a caffeine crash.
+And I mean slow.
+It’s a smooth transition since there’s no chance of a caffeine crash.
 Also, Huzeprine-A (one of the active ingredients) has a half-life of 10-14 hours.
 This means that it's going to continue to have a noticable acetylcholine boosting effect hours after you take it.
-However, sine there are no stimulants, you never feel too anxious.&nbsp;
+However, sine there are no stimulants, you never feel too anxious.

 Since making Gorilla Mind Smooth a part of my morning ritual, these are the main benefits I’ve experienced.